Our beloved Eco-Tours are back at our beautiful Coldwater Canyon Park! Available for small groups of up to 20 people.

 - Fun-filled activities that include interactive displays, hands-on learning, native plant identification and more

 - Supplemental asynchronous BINGO activity sheet

 - Link to Magical City Forest curriculum

-Kindergarten and 1st grade: “Wonders of the City Forest”
+Kindergarten and 1st Grade - Riddles of the City Forest (1.5 hours)

-This 1-hour program takes students on a virtual excursion to learn how we can mimic natural ecosystems to solve environmental problems.
-Students earn “letters” as they determine which forest-based solutions are at work throughout the park.
-They explore trees, permeable surfaces, an underground cistern, rain barrels, and much more.
-At the end, the letters reveal the last, and perhaps most important forest-based solution that will empower students to take what they learn and apply it to their own home.
+This 1.5-hour program takes students on a specialized tour of the sustainable elements used at TreePeople’s Center for Community Forestry.
+Students will earn “medallions” as they determine which basic forest principle is at work throughout the park including solar panels, an underground cistern, native plants, drip irrigation, mulch and more.
+At the end, the medallions reveal the last, and perhaps most important forest principle that will empower students to take what they have learned and apply it to their own community.